Carthage: History and Attractions to Discover

 Foundation and Rise

-Founded around 814 BC by the Phoenicians of Tyre, Carthage was in a strategic position along Mediterranean trade routes.
-This made it a trading center for luxury goods such as ivory, gold, spices, and fine fabrics, bringing prosperity and wealth to the city.
-With an advanced naval fleet, Carthage became a dominant commercial power, establishing colonies along the coasts of North Africa and the western Mediterranean.
+Founded around 814 BCE by Phoenicians from Tyre, it was strategically located along Mediterranean trade routes.
+This made it a hub for luxury goods such as ivory, gold, spices, and fine textiles, bringing prosperity and wealth to the city.
+With an advanced naval fleet, Carthage became a dominant commercial power, founding colonies along the coasts of North Africa and the western Mediterranean.
+Its power grew quickly, and the city became a rival to other Mediterranean powers like Rome and the Greek city-states.
+Strategic alliances and control of trade routes allowed Carthage to expand its empire, becoming one of the most powerful and influential civilizations of the ancient era.
+In addition to its commercial strength, it was known for engineering skills and innovations in navigation.
+Its ships and shipbuilding techniques became renowned across the Mediterranean.

 The Punic Wars